-IT almost goes without saying that dentists must behave in a professional manner.
-But ask any random group of clinicians what "being professional" means and you will likely receive a wide range of opinions.
-The definition includes, but is very much not limited to, the technical ability to do the job competently.
-Views can be influenced by many factors, such as the point they are at in their career, their specialty, whether or not they have an educational or training role, and whether they work as an independent practitioner or are employed.
+IT almost goes without saying that doctors must behave in a professional manner.
+But ask any random group of clinicians what “being professional” means and you will likely receive a wide range of opinions.
+Views can be influenced by many factors, such as the point they are at in their career, their specialty, whether or not they have an educational or training role, and whether they work as an independent contractor or are employed.

-In the 20 years I’ve worked at MDDUS I have certainly noticed a considerable evolution in the expectations of dentists (in both their professional and personal lives), regulators and patients.
+In the 20 years I’ve worked at MDDUS I have noticed a considerable evolution in the expectations of doctors (in both their professional and personal lives), regulators and patients.

 Acceleration of the IT infrastructure, use of artificial intelligence and remote monitoring tools are changing the way that doctors practise with the potential for less (visible) continuity and greater distance between patient and doctor.
-Social media also plays a greater part in dentists’ personal and professional lives – whether they actively engage or not.
-If you have a personal social media profile, I’d be surprised if you have never been approached in this way by a patient, perhaps prompting you to consider the issues associated with blurring your personal/professional boundary with that individual.
+Social media also plays a greater part in doctors’ personal and professional lives – whether they actively engage or not.
+If you have a publicly accessible personal social media profile, I’d be surprised if you have never been approached in this way by a patient.

-All of this means dentists must regularly review the way in which they practise ‘professionalism’, not only to stay up to date with the latest regulatory guidance, but also to remain in tune with the prevailing expectations of society.
+All of this means doctors must regularly review the way in which they practise ‘professionalism’, not only to stay up to date with the latest regulatory guidance, but also to remain in tune with the prevailing expectations of society.
 This is all in a context where, according to the GMC, “many doctors feel that the current environment is the most challenging of their careers”.

-In our online member courses on professionalism, we explore these challenges in three parts:
+In our RCP-accredited online member courses on professionalism, we explore these challenges in three parts:

-- the responsibilities of a dentist when things go wrong
+- the responsibilities of a doctor when things go wrong

 - the expectations set out on personal conduct